-- If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they will seek advice appropriately with the designated safeguarding lead who will contact The Prevent Hub-01924 483747 for further advice (appendix 8). - We will assess the risk of pupils being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
+- If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they will follow the NOTICE, CHECK, SHARE principles and seek advice appropriately with the designated safeguarding lead who will contact The Prevent Hub-01924 483747 or prevent@kirklees.gov.uk for further advice.
+(Appendix 6) - We will assess the risk of pupils being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
 This means being able to demonstrate both a general understanding of the risks affecting pupils in the area and a specific understanding of how to identify individual pupils who may be at risk of radicalisation and what to do to support them.
 The Prevent hub will advise us and identify local referral pathways. - Effective early support relies on all our staff to be vigilant and aware of the nature of the risk for pupils and what support may be available.
-Our school will ensure that as far as possible all front-line staff will undertake Prevent awareness training (e.g., Workshop to Raise Awareness of Prevent [WRAP]). - For more information about Prevent in Kirklees, including referral forms and project examples please visit the Kirklees Prevent website www.kirklees.gov.uk/prevent or contact the hub via 01924 483747 Anycomms "Prevent Referral".
+Our school will ensure that as far as possible all front-line staff will undertake Prevent awareness training (e.g., Workshop to Raise Awareness of Prevent [WRAP]) which will share information on the National and Local (Kirklees) context, Extremist signs and symbols, propaganda and upskill staff in identifying and responding to Prevent concerns in line with the NOTICE, CHECK, SHARE principles Introducing the notice, check, share procedure | Prevent duty training (support-people-vulnerable-to-radicalisation.service.gov.uk) - Effective early support relies on all our staff to be vigilant and aware of the nature of the risk for pupils and what support may be available.
+Our school will ensure that as far as possible all front-line staff will undertake Prevent awareness training (e.g., Workshop to Raise Awareness of Prevent [WRAP]). - For more information about Prevent in Kirklees, including referral forms and project examples please visit the Kirklees Prevent website www.kirklees.gov.uk/prevent or contact the hub via 01924 483747 or via email prevent@kirklees.gov.uk